CalCOFI Data Workflow Plan

 • Total: 112,457 files (33.5 GiB)

-10.2 Phase 2: Pipeline
+12.2 Phase 2: Pipeline ✅ COMPLETE (2026-02-05)

-Goal: Implement targets pipeline for priority datasets
+Goal: Implement targets pipeline with new architecture

-3. Update publish workflow
+5. Update publish workflow (pending)

 • Modify publish_larvae_to_obis.qmd to read from DuckDB